-We have a strong and mandatory curriculum to prepare all of our students for college and/or the workforce.
-Through our after-school mentoring program, Scholar CC partners successful professionals, retirees, and college/graduate students with the special group of students that concurrently show high need and high potential.
 While these passionate volunteers now have established themselves, many of them at one time faced the same questions, doubts, and struggles that their young mentees currently face.
-Having traveled similar paths, these mentors are in prime positions to provide positive guidance and encouragement to the next generation leaders.
-Students receive advice and assistance including but not limited to: academic achievement, conducting job searches, interviewing techniques, resume building, finding scholarships and improving English skills.
+Sharing their knowledge and experiences in academic achievement, career exploration, interviewing, resume building, and more, while having traveled similar paths, these mentors are in prime positions to provide positive guidance and encouragement to the next generation of leaders.